This post may contain affiliate sales links. Please read my disclosure policy.

 If the super quick Pillsbury Monkey Bread version doesn’t tickle your fancy, you can totally make this recipe from scratch by using my homemade white bread recipe.

-Make half a batch, let it rise, and then it’s ready to use!
+Make half a batch of bread dough, let it rise, and then it’s ready to use!
 Simply cut the dough into bite-sized pieces before rolling in cinnamon and sugar and adding to your pan.
 It replaces the store-bought biscuit dough with everything else in the recipe staying as is.

 Can I make this monkey bread recipe without the nuts?

-So, if you need a fast, easy treat in your life, or you’re looking for something special to serve during the holidays, give this monkey bread recipe a try.
-You never know who you’ll convert!
+If you need a fast, easy treat in your life, or you’re looking for something special to serve during the holidays, give this monkey bread recipe a try.

 Have a great day, friends!